- Concrete Cleaning Home

 Using Concrete Cleaner or Degreaser

-A more aggressive method is to use a commercial concrete cleaner or degreaser, a concentrated alkaline soap that's scrubbed into the concrete surface.
-The soap acts like ball bearings, loosening up the oil to permit easier removal.
+A more aggressive method is to use a commercial concrete cleaner or degreaser, like 700 DG Emerge from Franmar.
+Once scrubbed into the concrete surface, the soap acts like ball bearings, loosening up the oil to permit easier removal.
 The downside is that typical degreasers don't actually break down the oil, so they won't work well on concrete that is heavily contaminated or has been contaminated for a long time.
 Also, they are more effective on porous concrete as opposed to concrete with a hard or dense finish.

 Cleaning Oil Stains With a Poultice